cosmofur/EX716/README.md

 ## Appendix A: Core Instruction Set
-Here are the 'core' instructions, many additional 'macro' instructions are defined in the commom.mc file.
-These in this list will assemble into single optcodes and are therefore the most efficent to use for performance.
+Here are the 'core' instructions; many additional 'macro' instructions are defined in the `common.mc` file.
+Instructions in this list will assemble into single opcodes and are therefore the most efficient to use for performance.

 | Name     | Hex   | Dec | Size | Summary                                       |
 |----------|-------|-----|------|-----------------------------------------------|